Alex-bitok/okbitok-arbitrage-bot/README.md

 ## Notice
 This repository contains an early demonstration version intended for architecture showcase and educational purposes only.
-The production-ready version of Okbitok Arbitrage Bot has been significantly enhanced and is not open-sourced.
+The production-ready version of Ok-bitok Arbitrage Bot has been significantly enhanced and is not open-sourced.

 This code is not suitable for live trading and may contain known issues.